Methods in 1st segment

 On May 22, the Oaxacan teachers of Section 22 of the National Union of Education Workers began their annual strike.
 They set up encampments in the Zócalo, the city center of Oaxaca, and urged students and their families to join them in occupying the streets.
 In order to further their message and document their actions, the teachers created a radio station, Radio Plantón.
 While the Oaxacan government asked the teachers to remove themselves from the streets and return to work, the strikers refused to do so.

 On the morning of June 14, 3,000 Oaxacan police made a surprise attack on the encampment of the teachers and students living in the Zócalo.
-Helicopters attacked from above with pepper spray and tear gas bombs and police officers shot tear gas canisters directly into the crowds of protestors.
+Helicopters attacked from above with pepper spray and tear gas bombs and police officers shot tear gas canisters directly into the crowds of protesters.
 That night, police destroyed the building that housed Radio Plantón, disbanding the station.

 The attack led many civilians from across the state to travel to the city in support of the striking teachers.
 Student groups, professional organizations, and indigenous peoples joined the protest.
 With the involvement of these new groups, the teachers broadened their demands to include those of other “oppressed” peoples.
 They exchanged their economic goal for that of removing Governor Ulises Ruiz Ortiz.
-Some of the striking teachers and other protestors formed the Popular Assembly of Oaxaca (APPO), which was created as an ad hoc organization to bring protestors together to talk about past actions and to organize future demonstrations.
+Some of the striking teachers and other protesters formed the Popular Assembly of Oaxaca (APPO), which was created as an ad hoc organization to bring protesters together to talk about past actions and to organize future demonstrations.

-Because the government-controlled private press, both radio and newspapers, refused to give attention to the protestors, members of APPO graffitied walls in Oaxaca and hung banners from balconies as a means of providing their own written and artistic media.
+Because the government-controlled private press, both radio and newspapers, refused to give attention to the protesters, members of APPO graffitied walls in Oaxaca and hung banners from balconies as a means of providing their own written and artistic media.

 On August 1, a group of 2,000 women joined together and took over the private news channel, Channel 9.
 The women renamed the station, Radio Cacerola, Radio Pots and Pans.
 Fearing retaliation by the authorities, thousands gathered around the station and its radio antennas.
 On August 22, paramilitaries funded by the government led an attack on the station.
-The protestors responded by setting up blockades around the station and across the city.
+The protesters responded by setting up blockades around the station and across the city.
 Members of APPO overturned buses and set them on fire in order to block major roads.
 As a result, traffic stopped and the city virtually closed down.

 On September 1, APPO held a 50,000-person march on the Zócalo.
 At the bandstand, the marchers gathered to listen to various members of the teachers’ union, APPO, and the Federation of Democratic Labor Unions and Organizations of Oaxaca (FSODO).
 The speakers called for the resignation of the governor and demanded that the government recognize the people’s movement.